ZaydH/influence_analysis_papers/README.md

 ## Citation

-If you found this repo or survey is useful, please cite our paper as follows:
+If you found this repo or our survey useful, please cite our paper as follows:

 ```
 @article{Hammoudeh:2022:InfluenceSurvey,